What is a Gastroenterologist? All You Need to Know About One

 *The procedureendoscopic retrograde cholangiopancreatography is used to determine if you have any gallstones, tumors, or scar tissues in the bile duct area.

-In a polypectomy, a gastroenterologist removes one or more polyps from the lining of the bowel.
+In a polypectomy, a specialist removes one or more polyps from the lining of the bowel.
 These are basically noncancerous forms which develop in the colon.
 They are also very common.

 *Sigmoidoscopies is procedure used to detect and determine if you are facing any blood loss or if you are facing any constant pain in the bowel